Connecting with Ashita

 - Window Size is typically set to the default native resolution of your monitor.

 - Background Size is where you can tweak based on your system.
-This is the super scaling aspect to give you a better, more refined image.
-In my case, a 1.5x ratio of my native resolution works well.
-If you have a powerhouse of a machine, crank it to 2x or if you’re on an ultrabook laptop, keep it at 1x.
+This is the superscaling aspect to give a better, more refined image.
+In many cases, a 1.5x ratio of your window size works well.

-- Menu Size is a vital setting.
+- Menu Size adjusts the menu and chat box sizes.
 The UI of FFXI is a separate layer to the background and foreground resolutions allowing you to customize how big the chat boxes, menus, and add-ons are.
-For me, a 0.75x ratio of my native resolution works great and is easy on the eyes.
+For most players, a 1.0x ratio of the background size works great and is easy on the eyes.
+Players with higher resolutions, such as 4K, may opt for a 0.75x ratio.

 Simply, in most cases, don’t touch anything in here.